Outlier detection in state-space models using mean-shift penalisation: Simulations

 respectively, with autoregressive parameter $\phi=0.8$, the observation error covariance matrix $\bSigma_{\bv}=\diag(\sigma^2_{\bv,1},\sigma^2_{\bv,2})$ and the state error covariance matrix $\bSigma_{\bw}=\diag(\sigma^2_{\bw,1}, \sigma^2_{\bw,2}, 0, 0)$.
 We set $\sigma^2_{\bv,j} = 0.4$ and $\sigma^2_{\bw,j} = 0.1$ for $j=1,2$.
 The observation error variances are larger than the state error variances so that there is `low signal' in the data.
 The true initial state $\bx_0$ is set to $[0,0,0,0]$ so that the first observation $\by_1$ will occur near the coordinate $[0,0]$.
 Once the data has been generated, the timepoints are randomly contaminated with outliers, where the outlier generating mechanism is study-dependent; see Sections \ref{sec:study1} and \ref{sec:study2} for the specific mechanisms used.

 \paragraph{Benchmarks.}

-We compare ROAMS, with $\lambda$ selected using the BIC criterion in Section \ref{sec:lambda}, to four benchmark methods.
-The ``oracle" method is the maximum likelihood estimator that knows which points our outliers and treats them as missing.
+We compare ROAMS, with $\lambda$ selected from $J = 20$ candidate $\lambda$ values using the BIC, to four benchmark methods.
+The ``oracle" method is the maximum likelihood estimator that knows which points are outliers and treats them as missing.
 If ROAMS successfully flags the correct timepoints as outliers, then its parameter estimates will coincide with those of the oracle method.
-The ``classical" method is the classical maximum likelihood estimator which minimises objective \eqref{eq:l_c}.
+The ``classical" method is the classical maximum likelihood estimator which minimises the loss function in \eqref{eq:l_c}.
 The last two benchmarks are robust maximum likelihood procedures proposed by \cite{crevits_robust_2019}.
 The Huber maximum likelihood method (``Huber") replaces the quadratic loss function in the classical likelihood with the Huber function,

 where the constant $k$ is set to the 0.95 quantile of a $\chi_p$ distribution.
 The maximum trimmed likelihood method (``trimmed") discards a fraction $\alpha$ of the observations with the largest Mahalanobis distances from the likelihood.
-To be as generous as possible, we set $\alpha$ to the true proportion of outlier across the different simulations.
+To be as generous as possible, we set $\alpha$ to the true proportion of outliers across the different simulations.
 Both the Huber and trimmed method use the robust Kalman filter of \cite{cipra1997kalman}.

 \paragraph{Initialisation.}

 To estimate the SSM parameters for each method, the distribution of the initial state $\bx_0$ is specified as the point mass at $[\by_1,\by_1]$.
 This specification assumes that $\by_1$ is the true location of the object being tracked at time $t=1$, which is sound as long as $\by_1$ is not outlying.
 In our simulation studies, we therefore restrict outliers to only be allowed to occur at timepoints $t = 2, \dots, n$.